-In this post I will show you how to use the Astra WordPress theme and Gutenberg block editor to build your website.
+In this post I’ll show you how to use the Astra WordPress theme and Gutenberg block editor to build your website using Starter Templates.

 Why I Chose Astra WordPress Theme and Gutenberg

-I was in the process of redesigning my own website, and I couldn’t settle on a theme that I liked.
+I was in the process of redesigning my own website, and a major requirement was a theme that was lightweight and fast.

 Astra WordPress Theme – Fast-Loading and Easy to Use